 Request for Payment to be completed by Borrower and submitted to Lender.
 The Lender will verify accuracy, completeness, and eligibility and submit to HUD for processing.
 Use more than one sheet, if necessary, for the number of repairs to be performed, and tally the totals on the last page.
-This form is to be submitted to the lender in duplicate, along with invoices labeled with each line item number (1., 2., …) entered as the first column is completed.
+This form is to be submitted to the lender in duplicate if required by the Lender, along with invoices labeled with each line item number (1., 2., …) entered as the first column is completed.